italo-mauricio/Awesome_Bank/README.md

 Definition of CRUD: it comes from the combination of the words (Create, Read, Update, Delete), and it is basically an interconnected menu where the user can register people or things, update, read, and delete them.
 In the programming world, I would say that it is essential for a programmer to know how to develop a good CRUD because it is very important for the job market.

-* Now that we know what CRUD means, let's move on to the methods used.:
+* Now that we know what CRUD means, let's move on to the methods used:

 - Dictionaries for saving in binary files ✅
 - API ✅